coilhq/mucoa/README.md

 * **Fee** - Account recording fees charged by the scheme

 > TODO @jason, add Fee's as part of the mix for Transfer also.
+>
 > TODO @jason, add the credit extension for the liquidity when participant joins the scheme.
-> TODO @jason Write out full journal entries as participant accounts `DR Participant A Deposit`
-> TODO @jason Right align the journal entry amounts

 ### Events
 A cash deposit is made at a bank that supports loading of assets into the Scheme.
 The scheme is notified of the payment.
-The necessary accounts are created
+The necessary accounts are created as part of a chained event.

 #### Participant A Deposits Collateral (Bank to Scheme, then Scheme to Participant):
 The handing of assets occur outside the scheme.
 A notification event is sent to the scheme to inform the scheme of the deposit.
 (either all collateral they have, or at most N units, in this case at most 100 units)

-> TODO @jason use the below as an example for styling the journal entries.
 ```
-DR A Deposit                                    110
+DR Participant A Deposit                        110
-    CR A Collateral                                    110
+    CR Participant A Collateral                        110
-DR A Collateral                                 110
+DR Participant A Collateral                     110
-    CR A Liquidity                                     110
+    CR Participant A Liquidity                         110
 ```

-#### Scheme Charges Fees on Deposit of Collateral:
+#### Scheme Change Fees on Deposit of Collateral:
 Scheme Fee's are not mandatory for a deposit and may also be applicable to;
   * Transfer - Fee charged per transaction
   * Account - Monthly account service charges